hanyulo/knowledge/security/csrf.md

  * Since the bank website set SameSite=Lax, the cookie will not be sent or accepted by the bank website since the browser do no do top-level navigation(change url)
  * this can block malicious iframe, img, script tag suceessfully.

+### CORS
+* Say hacker forge a request set the header withCredential
+  * The server can check the origin first.
+  * the origin is not same as the origin like Access-Control-Allow-Origin -> server do not set the Access-Control-Allow-Credentials -> browser will not send the cookie (in the browser) to the server.